 An ad-valorem tax applied to real estate, based off the value of the land and it’s improvements.
 Paid by the owner, this tax is calculated by multiplying the property’s current market value by the applicable tax rate.
 Market value is typically determined by a government hired assessor, who conducts an appraisal of the property to obtain the assessed value.
 Tax rates vary by state and jurisdiction.
 When property taxes are left unpaid, a governing authority may impose a lien upon the property.
 A tax lien may restrict the transfer or refinancing of the property until satisfied.
 One should always be sure that a property is free of all outstanding liens before purchasing a property.

 Consists of a wide range of product types including hotels, travel centers, water parks, amusement facilities, golf courses, cruise ships and restaurants.

 Industrial property type is one of the four main asset classes of commercial property, which is typically used for the purpose of production, manufacturing, or distribution.

-Typically considered apartment buildings that can accommodate more than one family.
-Condominiums can sometimes be covered in this property type
+Multifamily property types are typically considered apartment buildings that can accommodate more than one family.
+Condominiums can sometimes be covered in this property type as well.

-Commercial property that is primarily used to maintain professional or business offices.
+Offices are commercial properties that are primarily used to maintain professional or business offices.
 Encompassing term that may include

 Retail property types are properties used to market and sell consumer goods and services.
 This category includes single tenant retail buildings, small neighborhood shopping centers, larger centers with grocery store anchor tenants, and "power centers" with large anchor stores.